git/git.github.io/rev_news/drafts/edition-24.md

     lazy-standup = !git standup | say
     ```

-    Tim has also described how to create more involved aliases; how to
+    Tim also described how to create more involved aliases; how to
-    join more than one command together, and how to pass parameter to
+    join more than one command together, and how to pass parameters to
-    inside of such pipeline.
-He has shown both `sh -c '...' -` trick,
+    the inside of such a pipeline.
+He showed both the `sh -c '...' -`
-    and immediately invoked shell function trick... while reminding us
+    trick and the immediately invoked shell function trick, while
-    that if alias gets too complicated it is better to just create a
+    reminding us that if an alias gets too complicated, it is better to
-    new git command (by putting `git-sth` executable, for example a
+    just create a new git command (by putting a `git-sth` executable
-    shell script, in your PATH), rather that worrying about
+    shell script, for example, in your PATH), rather that worrying
-    appropriate escaping and quoting.
+    about appropriate escaping and quoting.

-    Tim has also presented an awesome, and very silly way, to spoof
+    Tim also presented an awesome, and very silly way, to spoof
     Git SHA-1’s with the help of emojis and raw processing power.
 As
     an example with [git-sham](https://bitbucket.org/tpettersen/git-sham)
     you can make it so that subsequent commits have SHA-1 identifiers
     beginning with subsequent numbers.

     Atlassian's Bitbucket has joined the Continuous Development (CD)
-    world for real, providing a lot of what services like GitLab and
+    world for real, providing a lot services like those GitLab and
     Travis are doing, called there "pipelines".
 They have enabled
     [pipelines](https://bitbucket.org/product/features/pipelines)
     in Bitbucket - to allow you to build any branch.

-    Tim expertly finishes by combining Bitbucket Pipeline with an
+    Tim expertly finished by combining Bitbucket Pipeline with an
     alias, so he can do with it an equivalent of `git bisect` by just
-    running all the steps in the bisect parallel - that is
+    running all the bisection steps in parallel - that is
     brute-forcing tests.
 All this without the need to involve the
     developer, at the cost of CPU time (though possibly not wallclock
     time, assuming sufficient parallelism and small number of commits
     to test).
-The CPU time is worth less than developer's time.
+The CPU time is worth less than the developer's time.

     You can find aliases used in this presentation in Tim's
     [git-aliases](https://bitbucket.org/tpettersen/git-aliases)